 Consumer’s are protected: No more pre-existing conditions, no more lifetime limits, better access to wellness and prevention.

-Costs are curbing: Despite a massive, but lower $1.207 net price-tag, In 2014 health care spending grew at the slowest rate on record (since 1960).
+Costs are being curbed: Despite a massive, but lower $1.207 net price-tag, In 2014 health care spending grew at the slowest rate on record (since 1960).
 Meanwhile, health care price inflation is at its lowest rate in 50 years.
 Unpaid medical bills are even down by about 20%.
 Higher out-of-pocket costs, while not very attractive on the surface, have helped to keep premium costs affordable and have the ancillary effect of bringing consumer healthcare prices and long term premiums down by incentivizing people to shop around for healthcare.

 Some people are paying more or have a bad taste in their mouths: Whether it was a healthy person’s health insurance premium going up, a MIA 1095-A, or no-one explaining that “if you like your plan you can keep it” applied more to the ban on rescission then to a mandate to force insurers to offer plans, not everyone had an “everything is awesome” experience.